 ● PS 391: Special Topics In Political Science (the course offerings will vary from semester to semester depending on the expertise of the lead faculty member (3 to 6 hours)

 Students participating in the program are required to live in program-organized housing.
 The University of Kentucky contracts with the Washington Intern Student Housing (WISH) program to locate students in close proximity with their internship experience.
-WISH housing is studentsonly, fully furnished, located in the historic District, Metro accessible, and only steps away from the U.S. Capitol Building, the U.S. Supreme Court, and the Library of Congress.
+WISH housing is students-only, fully furnished, located in the historic District, Metro accessible, and only steps away from the U.S. Capitol Building, the U.S. Supreme Court, and the Library of Congress.
 The University of Kentucky Code of Student Conduct applies to students living in WISH housing during their internship period.

 All WISH properties include utilities, cable TV, wireless internet access, full kitchens, dishware, cookware and appliances (toaster, microwave, coffeepot, etc.), free laundry facilities (irons/ironing boards), and weekly and emergency maintenance.
 Furnishings also include access to WISH office and building management staff, 24-hour emergency staffing, as well as social and professional development events (see www.internsdc.com).
 Residents are required to provide their own phone service, bed linens, and towels.
 Parking accommodations are not included with WISH housing.

-The WISH partnership includes double or triple bedroom occupancy on Capitol Hill.
+The WISH partnership includes double-occupancy bedrooms on Capitol Hill.
 The following rental rates apply and will be billed through the regular UK billing process:

 ● Refundable Security Deposit: $200 per resident